 top of page

-What characterises the phenomenon known as impostor syndrome is that no matter how many evidence indicate excellent skills and deserved success, there is a strong underlying belief of being inadequate and incompetent.
+What characterises the phenomenon known as impostor syndrome is that evidence indicating one's excellent skills and deserved success are overshadowed by the underlying belief of being inadequate and incompetent.

 Characteristics commonly shared by people experiencing this syndrome: